Skip to main content

 Frequently Asked Questions

-Brigandine The Legend of Runersia is a tactical role playing game with fantasy and warfare themes.
+Brigandine The Legend of Runersia is a tactical role playing game with fantasy, warfare, anime, medieval and others themes.
+Common tags for Brigandine The Legend of Runersia include turn-based, dragons, 3D, trading, magic and others.

 Brigandine The Legend of Runersia is available on Nintendo Switch, PC, PlayStation 4, Windows and others.